‘The Wire’ creator David Simon pens leniency letter for dealer whose crew sold fatal drugs to actor Michael K. Williams

 Simon was seeking leniency for Carlos Macci, 71, one of four men accused of supplying Williams, with a dose of fentanyl-laced cocaine, which was linked to the actor’s overdose death on Sept.
 6, 2021.

-Williams was found dead by his nephew inside his Kent Ave. penthouse in Williamsburg on Sept.
+Williams was found dead by his nephew inside his Kent Avenue penthouse in Williamsburg on Sept.
 6. Police later found a glassine envelope containing drugs in the apartment.

 Prosecutors said Macci, along with Hector Robles, 57, and Luis Cruz, 56, were members of the drug crew that continued to deal heroin laced with fentanyl throughout Brooklyn — selling it “in broad daylight” — despite knowing that Williams had died after consuming their product.